opbokel/hellway/README.md

 The top of the screen shows the distance traveled, and also serves as a score.
 The second field is how much time left, and the third, is your current speed all in hexadecimal.

-Every checkpoint you receive more time, and the score turns green.
+Every checkpoint you receive more time, and the score and the car turn green.

-If the time is over the score turns red, but you still can reach a checkpoint, since the car slowly decelerates.
+If the time is over the score and the car turn red, but you still can reach a checkpoint, since the car slowly decelerates.

 The game is over when the time is over and the car is stopped.
-The score turns yellow.
+The score turns white.

 ## Switches
 * The two difficulty switches change the traffic intensity and color.
 The switches form a binary number representing intensity.
 The more traffic it has, the more time you gain on checkpoints.
 The constants of color, time and traffic are still subject to fine tuning.
 I tried to reduce eye strain in the color scheme.